最關鍵的cmake版本要升級,其次,python路徑要找到

 home directory (or the directory you specify).
 The cloning may take some time depending upon your internet connection.

 Now open a terminal window and navigate to the downloaded OpenCV folder.
-Create a new
+Create a new build

 folder